 Each month assessment letters are sent to the respective alarm owners.
 The assessment letter states the monthly amount and total balance due.
 It does state that payment is required within 30 days or an “order to disconnect” may result.
 If you would like to register your alarm please download the Alarm Registration and send it to the listed address, along with the listed administrative fee.

 Alarm RE-REGISTRATION takes place every two years.
 The alarm permit holder must update the registration form so that the department has current information.
-Re-registration can be done either by using the website registration form or by contacting Officer Jung.
+Re-registration can be done either by using the website registration form or by contacting Officer Ferrell.
 There is NO fee to re-register.

 In the event that an alarm occurs at your residence or business, the alarm company notifies the Kettering Police Dispatch Center.
 Officers are then dispatched to the location.